 The feeding foot rises between each stitch while the needle is in the material, the needle serving as a pivot upon which the material can be turned in any direction.
-When desired, the feeding foot may be fixed to work in a straight line, in any direction, by tightening the knurled set screw (8, Fig. 1) in front of the machine head.
+When desired, the feeding foot may be fixed to work in a straight line, in any direction, by tightening the knurled set screw (8).
 Never turn the work or alter the direction of the feed while the foot is pressing on the material, as this may cause missed stitches and damage the surface of the work.